 1. FIT requires students to be covered abroad for the duration of their program.
 This policy is mandatory, therefore students cannot waive it.

 - Coverage Abroad: UHC Study Abroad Insurance

 Students will be enrolled and account will be billed before start of program.
 More detailed information about coverage and claims processes will be provided post-approval.

 2. FIT requires students to be covered in the U.S. for the duration of their program.
 Students may waive the Haylor insurance using the standard waiver process if they already have a U.S. based insurance policy with equal or better coverage.

-A copy of this form may be brought to Financial Aid Services so that a careful review of your program costs may be completed by an assigned financial aid counselor.
+A copy of this form may be taken to Financial Aid Services for a careful review of your program costs may be completed by an assigned financial aid counselor.

 See the Scholarships and Financial Aid page.